BIDS-numpy/numpy-paper/letters/editor.md

 formatted our submission according to long article limitations.

 NumPy is the fundamental array programming library for the Python language.
-It has been developed for 15 years, and builds on a 25 year legacy.
-It is used extensively in scientific training and research, and is widely influential, even beyond the scientific community.
+It has been developed for 15 years, and is used extensively in scientific training and research.
+NumPy is widely influential, even beyond the scientific community.
 It underpins an ecosystem of numerical Python libraries that reach across all disciplines.

 Originally, we planned a paper around NumPy's recent technical developments and merits.
 However, during writing our focus settled on